seng438-winter-2023/seng438-a4-MushtabaA/seng438-a4-team_number.md

 # A discussion of what could have been done to improve the mutation score of the test suites

+Mutation scores are dependent on the assassination of mutants by test cases.
+Generally speaking, our pre existing test cases covered many of the mutants.
+It became difficult and sometimes impossible to achieve 100% mutation coverage because of uncontrollable conditions.
+For example, when trying to kill the mutant (a++) for the method of getUpperBound().
+We realized this mutant is impossible to kill because it is incrementing after the value is returned, therefore, our test cases have no reach to alter/kill this mutant.
+Range.java lacked overall mutant coverage prior to starting the lab.
+This is because of the large number of methods pertaining to this class.
+Many of the coverage increase we were able to achieve was through creating test cases for methods that were not previously tested.
+Whereas, DataUtilities.java had a higher pre existing mutation score, due to having test cases that covered all methods, making it harder to increase.
+Overall, our team used PIT statement checks to increase our mutation score, and understand that 100% coverage isn’t attainable.

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing

 # Explain your SELENIUM test case design process